richardekong/CollectionModel/README.md

 # CollectionModel
-A challenge to model a collection of people
+A challenge to model a collection of people.

 Write code that models (in other words, represents) a collection of people (E.g., a club, class, or company).
 The code you write should be clean, simple, and reusable.

 Each person in the set of people has 2 properties: